namishh/com/content/blog/devlogs/pico.md

 ![img](https://u.cubeupload.com/namishhhh/Screenshot20251104at.png)

 I plan to have two types of projectiles that can spawn from the player.
-One will be normal regular projectiles that hits one enemy.
+One will be normal regular projectiles that hit one enemy.
 Other would be a special big fireball that does damage over an area.
 So the code to shoot a fireball starts off really simple.

 ```lua
 bulls = {}